Sharing ideas, teaching tips and resources for the homeschool journey.

-Used wisely homeschooling unit studies can inspire a wonder of learning and give mum and the kids a holiday from regular school work.
+Used wisely unit studies can inspire a wonder of learning and give mum and the kids a holiday from regular school work.

 My children loved deviating from the school routine to spend time creating and working on a project (unit study).
 They didn’t think of it as work, it was fun.